Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Time Advantage

 Palm Beach International ranks among the top airports nationally for private-aviation departures, with volume concentrated through the winter season.
-New York or Chicago to club or dock becomes a one-segment problem.
+New York or Chicago to your front door is one flight.
 The North End to Jupiter corridor is unusually efficient as a base when measured in door-to-door minutes.

-Market Texture at the Apex.
+Market texture at the apex.
 On-island single-family stock is capped by geography and preservation.
 Through late 2025, cash continued to dominate at the top end and pricing stayed firm, consistent with scarce, design-forward inventory.
 When the fit is right, act decisively.
-Scarcity is structural; it does not correct.
+The supply constraint does not self-correct through new development.

 The Six Factors That Govern Value